opendp/opendp/docs/source/api/user-guide/index.rst

        they will not be able to violate the differential privacy promises of the measurement.
    * - ``floating-point``
      - Enable to include transformations and measurements with floating-point vulnerabilities.
+   * - ``rust-stack-trace``
+     - Enable to allow stack traces to include stack frames from Rust.

-See also the listing of :ref:`features that are exclusive to Rust<rust-feature-listing>`.
+See also the :ref:`comprehensive listing of features for Rust<rust-feature-listing>`.

 .. toctree::